 Measure Details How did you spend your service pupil premium allocation last academic year?
-Support was provided to services children who required additional emotional support through small group circle times and 1:1 sessions with staff giving them the opportunity to work through their emotional needs.
-Again, these children attended school during the partial school closures.
+Support was provided to services children who required additional emotional supportWe are exploring funding ELSA training when we have staff available to do this.
 What was the impact of that spending on service pupil premium eligible pupils?
 Teachers observed improvements in wellbeing amongst service children.
-Again, these pupils attended school during the partial school closures. -- --

-Further information